The last piece in the Suzuki Book 2 is Boccherini Minuet.

 In other words, let’s play elegantly without playing too fast.

-I highly recommend that you practice the A Major and D Major scales first, then work on this Minuet.
+I highly recommend that you practice the A Major and D Major scales before working on the Minuet itself.

-This time, I made an arrangement for 3 violins based on the piano accompaniment, and played it in 3 different tempos ( or ‘tempi’): quarter notes = 84, 70, 63 with metronome.
-Please use the one that suits you, and enjoy practicing !
+This time, I made an arrangement for 3 violins of Boccerini Minuet based on the piano accompaniment of Suzuki Book 2.
+I played it in 3 different tempos ( or ‘tempi’): quarter notes = 84, 70, 63 with metronome.
+Please use the one that suits you, by using the time stamps and enjoy practicing !

 This Youtube channel provides many videos which can support your home practice of Suzuki Books, Shinozaki Violin Method, and more.
 If the video helps you in any way, please click the “like” button and subscribe to my channel.
 I look forward to working with you all 😊